project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 "1"` and `akri.sh/akri-debug-echo-ha5h2": "1"`.
 This is elaborated upon in the [Configuration-level Resources](#Configuration-level-resources) section.
-In the Matrix, all strategies under the "Every Instance" column can use Instance level resource requests (`akri.sh/akri-debug-echo-ha5h2": "1"`), while Configuration level resources must be used for all strategies in column D.
+In the Matrix, all strategies under the "Every Instance" column can use Instance level resource requests (`akri.sh/akri-debug-echo-ha5h2": "1"`), while Configuration-level resources must be used for all strategies in column D.
 #### Pod Deployment Strategy Matrix
 | Pods per Node \| Instance | Every | D |
 |---|---|---|